 Look at those beauties?

-Once perfectly tender, remove from oven and top with my favorite Cilantro Avocado Creme.
+Serving – Once cooked, remove the stuffed peppers oven and top with my favorite Cilantro Avocado Creme.
+Serve immediately.
+Once they cool down, they can become a big soggy.

 - 1 large avocado